 12. RCC Beam

-RCC Beam is important component in any frame structure.
-Beam is horizontal member which connect column on both side.
-It main function is to take load from upper structure and transfer it to column.
 Generally, column to beam connection is called direct support while the beam to beam connection is called indirect support.
-In most of cases the beam supported by two columns and the most rarely used is the cantilever beam.
+In most cases, the beam is supported by two columns, and the most rarely used is the cantilever beam.

 Beam minimum dimension is 9” x 9” (Thumb Rule)